Click on your city to learn more:

 Attend to learn:

-- An understanding of the impact of leadership and workplace culture on mental health and wellbeing strategy
+- An understanding of the impact of leadership and workplace culture on mental health and wellbeing of staff

 - Strategies to improve mental health literacy within your organisation and how to engage and educate in a change resistant culture